puppeteer/puppeteer/docs/api.md

 #### event: 'framenavigated'
 - <[Frame]>

-Emitted when a frame is navigated to a new url.
+Emitted when a frame is navigated to a new URL.

 #### event: 'load'